 1.1.4.2.
 Restricted requirement statement extensibility.
 The predefined sentence structure and key words for a restricted requirement statement shall be extensible.

+1.1.4.3 Restricted requirement statement transformation.
+A transformation shall be provided to maintain consistency between the restricted requirement statement and the requirement text statement or the formal requirement statement.

 1.1.5 Formal requirement statement group.